satori-com/satori-video-sdk-cpp/docs/tutorial.md

 3. Create the bot code
 4. Publish the video file to the input channel
 5. Test the bot against the input channel
+6. Publish configuration messages to the control channel
+7. Test the configuration messages

 ## Conventions
 To make the steps easier to follow, the tutorial uses the following conventions: